Damonlee005/airgap-agent/README.md

 documentation and see if it can actually do something useful inside a real workflow.
 The whole point of building it this way is that it could realistically be dropped into a sensitive environment where cloud AI just isn't an option.
 That's what I'm building toward.

-## Author
-Student at the University of Tennessee.